 If you know anything about me by now, I love researching and planning and organizing and to-do lists.
-So, when I thought about buying a home a few years ago (see here for the history of my purchase), I did some major research to take a look at my budget and see what I needed to save and think about.
+So, when I thought about buying a home a few years ago, I did some major research to take a look at my budget and see what I needed to save and think about.
 Here are a few tips I picked up along the way!
 (This is not an extensive list and I’m by far NOT an expert.
 You should do your own research and contact a financial advisor to see what is right for YOU).

 List of Things to Know